Discover free films for watching, discussing and exploring filmmaking.

 Both films show young filmmaking talent expressing their passion for topical social and historical subjects close to their hearts.
-We want to hear more impactful stories from young filmmakers, so if you know of any documentary makers aged 5-19 that have made a short documentary, or are in process of making one, they still have time to enter it into our Best Documentary of Film for Social Change category.
+We want to hear more powerful stories from young filmmakers, so if you know of any documentary makers aged 5-19 that have made a short documentary, or are in process of making one, get them to enter it into our Best Documentary or Film for Social Change categories.
 The film can be about any topical subject or social issue.

 Get Into Filmmaking: Six Sessions from Story to Screen provides guidance and activities to start filmmaking with your club members.